Corporate - Corporate residenceLast reviewed - 14 February 2023

 Permanent establishment (PE)

 The concept of a PE is described within a number of Barbados’s double taxation agreements (DTAs).
-A PE is, in general, created in line with the OECD Model Convention.
+A PE is, in general, created in line with the Organisation for Economic Co-operation and Development (OECD) Model Convention.

 Under domestic legislation, a non-resident person is deemed to have been carrying on business in Barbados, and hence required to file a CIT return, where in an income year such a non-resident person: